floriankraemer/floriankraemer.github.io/_posts/2025-Most-RESTful-APIs-are-not-RESTful.markdown

 comments: true
 ---

-When talking about REST, it makes sense to actually read [the dissertation](https://ics.uci.edu/~fielding/pubs/dissertation) of Roy Thomas Fielding.
-The [original paper](https://ics.uci.edu/~fielding/pubs/dissertation/fielding_dissertation.pdf) that describes RESTful web, "Architectural Styles and the Design of Network-based Software Architectures" by Roy T. Fielding (2000), introduces the Representational State Transfer (REST) architectural style as a framework for designing scalable, performant, and maintainable networked systems, particularly web services.
+When talking about REST, it is worth reading [the dissertation](https://ics.uci.edu/~fielding/pubs/dissertation) of Roy Thomas Fielding.
+The [original paper](https://ics.uci.edu/~fielding/pubs/dissertation/fielding_dissertation.pdf) that describes RESTful web, "Architectural Styles and the Design of Network-based Software Architectures" Roy T. Fielding (2000), introduces the Representational State Transfer (REST) architectural style as a framework for designing scalable, performant, and maintainable networked systems, particularly web services.

 The paper aims to analyze architectural styles for network-based systems, identifying their strengths and weaknesses.
 It defines REST as a specific architectural style optimized for the modern web, focusing on scalability, simplicity, and adaptability.